 Capacity testing determines how many users and/or transactions a given system will support and still meet the stated performance objectives.
 We can state these objectives concerning the data volumes resulting from the transactions.

-In ISTQB Foundation Level Performance Testing syllabus we can find an information about principles of performance testing.
+In the ISTQB Foundation Level Performance Testing syllabus, we can find information about the principles of performance testing.
 But what are they about?
 We’ll discuss it below.

 The Aspect of Load Generation